laxeye/zga/README.md

 Known issues and limitations:

-* It's not posible to provide multiple read libraries i.e. two sets of PE reads or two nanopore runs.
+* It's not posible to provide multiple read libraries of same type, i.e. two sets of PE reads or two nanopore runs.
 * Unicycler doesn't use mate-pair reads.
 * It's not possible to install all dependencies with Python 3.8 via conda, please use 3.7 or 3.6.